asivapra/gsky-demos/README.md

-# gsky-notebooks
+# gsky-demos
-Tutorials for NCI's GSKY Data Server
+Notebook demos and tutorials for NCI's GSKY Data Server.